 This is an internationally recognized first day of the Gregorian calendar year.
-In Malaysia, this is not a federal holiday, but it would be safer to assume offices may not open on this day.
+In Malaysia, this is not a federal holiday, but many states including the Federal Territory of Kuala Lumpur (the capital) celebrates it as a holiday.
+It would be safer to assume offices may not open on this day.

-Prophet Muhammad's Birthday (Hari Keputeraan Nabi Muhammad)Thursday, 24 January 2013
+Prophet Muhammad's Birthday (Hari Keputeraan Nabi Muhammad)Saturday, 3 January 2015

 As a majority Muslim(Sunni) country, Malaysia has gazetted this as an official federal holiday to celebrate the birthday of Islam's Prophet Muhammad.
 Shia Muslims (Shi'ites) celebrate this five days later.

 Thaipusam is a festival celebrated by ethnic Indians (mainly the Tamils) of Malaysia.
 It is a state holiday in Kuala Lumpur and some states including Johor, Negri Sembilan, Selangor, Perak and Penang.
 Notably these are urbanised areas with relatively higher proportions of Tamils and Indians.

 Chinese New Year / Lunar New YearThursday, 19 January 2015

 The Chinese lunar new year starts on 19 February 2015.
 This is the year of the Goat in the Chinese zodiac.
 The year before was that of the Horse, and the following Chinese year(starting in early 2016) will be the Monkey year.
 The associated heavenly element for the lunar year coinciding mainly with Gregorian year 2015 is the Wood element in the Yin form.